Jerome Mapp, July 22, 2010 and April 14, 2011

 37:54 Mapp elaborated on the youth art project located under the connector.
 He also mentioned that his favorite public art piece was in front of the convention center.

 39:40 Mapp explained that he wanted to turn the armory building into an art center.
-However he did not received much support.
+However he did not receive much support.

 40:48 Mapp spoke of the farmer’s market.
 He described the resistance from property owners to having the farmer’s market in front of their property.